jimmycleuren/fireping/docs/docs/getting_started_files/installation_master.md

 ---
-title: "Installation guide for the Master"
+title: "Installation guide for the master"
 permalink: /docs/getting-started/master
 key: docs-getting-started-master
 ---

 # Download fireping
-Before you can setup a Master, you need to download some dependencies and the Fireping source.
-After that you can configure the Master
+Before you can setup a master, you need to download some dependencies and the Fireping source.
+After that you can configure the master

 ## Install OS dependencies
 First open a terminal and run these commands